stowe39/laravel-email-database-log/README.md

 ],
 ```

-If you want to process the logged email or save/format some additional data on your system you can hook up to the `Dmcbrn\LaravelEmailDatabaseLog\LaravelEvents\EmailLogged` event via a Laravel listener:
+If you want to process the logged email or save/format some additional data on your system you can hook up to the `Yhw\LaravelEmailDatabaseLog\LaravelEvents\EmailLogged` event via a Laravel listener:

 https://laravel.com/docs/5.5/events#defining-listeners